ondemandenv/ondemandenv.github.io/articles/k-d-tree.md

 - **Data Streaming:** Geographic partitioning often follows hierarchical patterns (`country → state → city`)[9]
 - **Microservices Evolution:** Services can be further decomposed as domain understanding improves[2]

-## Example 1: Domain-Driven Design and the Dimension Selection Problem
+### Example 1: Domain-Driven Design and Strategic Partitioning

 Domain-Driven Design addresses the partitioning challenge by providing a methodology for identifying business-meaningful dimensions[2].
 However, DDD's success depends on correctly identifying bounded contexts—the software equivalent of selecting effective partitioning dimensions in a k-d tree.